MaDc0wUSP/box_mods/KiCad/VoltMax PWM/README.md

 Designed by MaDc0w

+Notes:

+- Supports 2-3S

 - Will fire @ 100% in a reverse polarity condition.
 It won't auto fire though, as the timer is only powered when you hit the switch.

 Board-A:
-Alpinetech DNA75C/DNA250C compatible enclosure with or without 12mm momentary switch cutout.
+- Alpinetech DNA75C/DNA250C compatible enclosure with or without 12mm momentary switch cutout.

 Board-B:
-ModMaker/StealthVape DNA75C/DNA250C compatible enclosure with or without 12mm momentary switch cutout.
+- ModMaker/StealthVape DNA75C/DNA250C compatible enclosure with or without 12mm momentary switch cutout.

 Components: